lone wolves dont eat: how partners work together

 Thankfully, we are the direct opposite of this!

 We don’t do those kinds of things and we wouldn’t even know what to do with a partner who wanted to behave in that manner.
-It just wouldn’t take in our culture.
+It just wouldn’t work in our culture.

 Instead, at D&S, all of the lawyers at the Firm work together as a team.
-The partners trust each other – and even like each other, including many close friendships.
-Our internal economics make it so that it is rare that any partner really has his/her “own” client; instead, with some rare historical exceptions, most of the time the clients belong to the team and we are all eager to service them.
+The partners trust each other – and even like each other, and are bound by many close friendships.
+Our internal economics make it very rare that any partner really has his/her “own” client; instead, with some rare historical exceptions, most of the time the clients belong to the team and we are all eager to service them.

 Our clients will validate this – they are consistently impressed that all partners seize the initiative and work to WOW the client, irrespective whether it seems to be “their” client or not.